On Particle Methods for Parameter Estimation in State-Space Models: Experimental Results

-\subsection{Bayesian methods}
+\subsection{Bayesian Methods}

-We still consider the model in (\ref{eq:dlm1}) but simplify it further by fixing either $\rho$ or $\tau$.
+We still consider the model in (\ref{eqdlm1}), but simplify it further by fixing either $\rho$ or $\tau$.
 This is done in order to keep the computations of the benchmarks that use Kalman computations on a grid relatively inexpensive.
-For those parameters that are not fixed, we shall use the following independent priors: a uniform on $[-1,1]$ for $\rho$, and inverse gamma for $\tau^{2},\sigma^{2}$ with the shape and scale parameter pair being $(a,b)$ and $(c,d)$ respectively with $a=b=c=d=1$.
+For those parameters that are not fixed, we shall use the following independent priors: a uniform on $[-1,1]$ for~$\rho$, and inverse gamma for $\tau^{2},\sigma^{2}$ with the shape and scale parameter pair being $(a,b)$ and $(c,d)$, respectively, with $a=b=c=d=1$.
 In all the subsequent examples, we will initialize the algorithms by sampling $\theta$ from the prior.

-We proceed to examine the combination of particle method with MCMC methods described in Section \ref{sub:Using-MCMCsteps-within-SMC}.
+We proceed to examine the particle algorithms with MCMC moves that we described in Section~\ref{subUsing-MCMCsteps-within-SMC}.
 We focus on an efficient implementation of this idea discussed in \cite{Lopes2010} which can be put in practice for the simple model under consideration.
 We investigate the effect of the degeneracy problem in this context.
-The numerical results obtained in this section have been produced in Matlab (code available from the first author), and double-checked using the R program available on the personal web page of the first author of \cite{Lopes2010}.
+The \mbox{numerical} results obtained in this section have been produced in Matlab (code available from the first author) and double-checked using the R program available on the personal web page of the first author of~\mbox{\cite{Lopes2010,Lopezforecast}}.